Court Services Administrator

 • Students will need to have introductory level skills in Microsoft Office prior to entering the program.

-• Accepted applicants are required to provide evidence of a Criminal Record Check for access to police agencies for tours and prior to entering the work experience component of the program.
+• Accepted applicants are required to provide evidence of a Criminal Record Check for the work experience component of the program.
+The Criminal Record Check is not required for the start of the program.
+Your instructor will provide directions for acquiring the Criminal Record Check prior to the scheduled work experience.
 At the discretion of the community agency, you may be declined access to a clinical or work placement based on the contents of the Criminal Record Check.
 The cost of the Criminal Record Check is your responsibility.
-Program applicants should be aware that, for the purpose of the Criminal Record Check, they must request this from the police service in their home community, whether it is from a municipal/city police service or from the RCMP detachment that services their home area.

 • If you have a criminal record for which a record suspension (pardon) has not been granted, or a matter that is currently before the courts, you may be unable to complete the program.